Waialua-Robotics/2910ChargedUp/README.md

 # 2910ChargedUp
-- updtaed to 2023
+- Updated to 2023
 - Hold button to extend arm
-- Wehn you release the buttton it score
+- When you release the buttton it score